PMG Leadership Corps – Additional Information

 Overview

-The PMG Leadership Corps is a selective internship experience for a small group of talented and motivated undergraduates seeking to enter the OT or PT profession.
+The PMG Leadership Corps (LC) is a selective internship experience for a small group of talented and motivated undergraduates seeking to enter the OT or PT profession.
 Through close work, mentoring, and in depth learning, students develop leadership and planning skills and practical application of knowledge.
 Getting to know students in greater depth enables me to offer mentoring and support during the graduate school application process.

 Eligibility

-- Undergraduates who are interested in applying for the Leadership Corps are welcome and encouraged to apply (please see link below).
+• Undergraduates who are interested in applying for the Leadership Corps are welcome and encouraged to apply (please see link below).

-- Students interested in applying for the PMG Leadership Corps must complete the regular Preschool Motor Group Internship application AND the PMG Leadership Corps Application prior to the internship interview to let me know that they are interested.
+• Students interested in applying for the PMG Leadership Corps must complete the regular Preschool Motor Group Internship application AND the PMG Leadership Corps Application prior to the internship interview to let me know that they are interested.

-- Students who are drawn to apply to the Leadership Corps often tend to be highly organized and heavily involved in extracurricular activities, which make them good leaders.
+• Students who are drawn to apply to the Leadership Corps often tend to be highly organized and heavily involved in extracurricular activities, which make them good leaders.

-- But due to the nature of the preschool motor group program, being on the leadership team requires a good deal of mental flexibility as well as time – 30 minutes to 2 hours weekly each week – to assist with various aspects of running the motor group.
+• But due to the nature of the preschool motor group program, being on the leadership team requires a good deal of mental flexibility as well as time – 30 minutes to 2 hours weekly each week – to assist with various aspects of running the motor group.
 Since responsibilities may change over the course of the internship, it is not possible to outline every expectation prior to the start of the program.

-- Ideally, students will be notified prior to the start of the program if they have been chosen for the leadership cohort.
+• Ideally, students will be notified prior to the start of the program if they have been chosen for the leadership cohort.

-Time Commitment: 60 hours
+Time Commitment: Minimum 60 hours

-- 30-35 hours hands on with preschoolers
+• 40 hours over 10 weekly sessions running hands on stations with preschoolers

-- 15-25 additional hours of:
+• Minimum 12 additional hours of:

-- 30 minutes to 2 hours weekly assistance to run the motor group (see responsibilities section below)
+• 30 minutes to 1 hour weekly assistance to run the motor group (see responsibilities section below)

-- projects to develop leadership, understanding of treatment planning, and practical application of knowledge
+• projects to develop leadership, understanding of treatment planning, and practical application of knowledge

-- In the case of a motor group that runs in the fall (September-December), students will have the opportunity to complete projects by the end of January of the next calendar year.
+• In the case of a motor group that runs in the fall (September-December), students will have the opportunity to complete projects by the end of January of the next calendar year.
 In the case of a motor group that runs in the winter (January-March), students will have the opportunity to complete projects by the end of June of the same calendar year.

 Helpful Qualities and Skills

-- Helpful qualities: adaptable, conscientious, creative, dependable, hard working, imaginative, inquisitive, motivated, self-reflective
+• Helpful qualities: adaptable, conscientious, creative, dependable, hard working, imaginative, inquisitive, motivated, self-reflective

-- Helpful skills: ability to take initiative and work independently, good communicator, ability to problem solve and think critically, experience working on a team, previous leadership experiences, ability to accept direction/constructive feedback
+• Helpful skills: ability to take initiative and work independently, good communicator, ability to problem solve and think critically, experience working on a team, previous leadership experiences, ability to accept direction/constructive feedback

-- Familiarity with Google docs, Google sheets, GroupMe, Canva, DropBox
+• Familiarity with Google docs, Google sheets, GroupMe, Canva, DropBox

-Responsibilities
+Expectations & Responsibilities

 The Leadership Corps members work as a team to run the motor group.
 Some of the responsibilities include, but are not limited to, the following:

-- Communicating with non-LC interns about their experiences
+• Communicating with non-LC interns about their experiences

-- Creating short videos about the activities
+• Creating short videos about the activities

-- Assisting with written communication about the children’s progress with the preschool teachers, such as carry over activities for the classroom
+• Assisting with written communication about the children’s progress with the preschool teachers, such as carry over activities for the classroom

 Additional Projects